Swimsuit: Materials

-Historical marker SC-285, located in Rehoboth Beach, Delaware, about the danger of swimsuits made of wool.
-Marker put in place in 2022 by the Delaware Public Archives.
-Photographed in 2023.

 Prior to the 1930s, swimsuits were typically made of wool; however, such suits did not hug the body and became heavy with water.

 Rayon began to be used in the 1920s in the manufacture of tight-fitting swimsuits, but its durability, especially when wet, proved problematic, with jersey and silk also sometimes being used.

 In the 1930s, new materials were being developed and used in swimwear, particularly latex and nylon.
-Swimsuits incorporating nylon dry more quickly then swimsuits made of common organic fibers, which can create a more comfortable experience for the wearer.
+Swimsuits incorporating nylon dry more quickly than swimsuits made of common organic fibers, which can create a more comfortable experience for the wearer.
 Swimsuits gradually began hugging the body, especially women's swimsuits.

 In the 1960s, spandex (Lycra) began to be used in swimsuits, usually combined with nylon, to make them fit snugly to the body.
 However, spandex is not particularly strong or durable, especially in chlorinated water in swimming pools and hot tubs.

 Polyester is becoming more common as a durable, lightweight fabric for swimsuits, although it is not as stretchy as spandex.

 Some companies have started to focus on recycled materials for their swimwear.
 They are working with companies that transform fishnets, nylon waste, and recovered plastic from shorelines, waterways and coastal communities into textile components.

 Swimsuit styles

 Unlike blue, gray, and white, neon pink and neon orange are highly visible colors underwater.

 In Western culture, men's swimsuit styles include boardshorts, jammers, swim trunks, briefs (also known as "Speedos"), thongs, and g-strings, in order of decreasing lower body coverage, and women's swimsuits include one-piece, bikinis, or thongs.
 While they go through many trends in color, pattern, length, and cut, there is not much modification to the original variety of suit.

-A recent innovation is the burqini, favored by some Muslim women, which covers the whole body and head (but not face) in a manner similar to a diver's wetsuit.
+A recent innovation is the burkini, favored by some Muslim women, which covers the whole body and head (but not face) in a manner similar to a diver's wetsuit.
 These are an updated version of full-body swimwear, which has been available for centuries, but conforms with Islam's traditional emphasis on modest dress.
 In Egypt, the term "Sharia swimsuit" is used to describe full-body swimwear.

 Swimsuit color affects swimmers' safety.
 A blue, white, or gray swimsuit may be nearly invisible when the swimmer is underwater, which can make it more difficult for a lifeguard to spot a drowning swimmer.
 The most visible swimsuits underwater have large, solid blocks of bright neon colors, such as neon pink or neon orange.
 Solid neon colors are more visible than red or multi-colored swimsuits.